 Public Administration Advanced Standing Program, Master of Public Administration (MPA)

-Persons who have completed all of the requirements for the undergraduate Public Policy and Administration Certificate are allowed to obtain the MPA Degree by meeting the following requirements.
+Persons who have completed all of the requirements for the undergraduate Public Policy and Administration Certificate offered through the Government Department and the Economics Department of EWU’s College of Social & Behavioral Sciences and Social Work are allowed to obtain the MPA Degree by meeting the following requirements.

 Note: for specifics on the requirements for the undergraduate Public Policy and Administration Certificate, see the description in this catalog under the Economics Department or the Political Science and International Studies Department.